khaloodi-s/the-executive-assistant/README.md

 "# the-executive-assistant"

-This is a discord bot used to manage many administrative procedures involved with running the MUN program in the New English School in Kuwait.
+This was a discord bot used to manage many administrative procedures involved with running the MUN program in the New English School in Kuwait.

-New features are consistently in development, and support is active for this project.
+As of 10 June 2021, support for this project has ended and development has been halted.
+This project will be rebooted again in the near future.